What Is Carbon Footprint in India? (Complete Beginner Guide)

 Carbon Footprint of Individuals and Households

-Individuals contribute to carbon emissions through daily lifestyle choices.
+Households contribute to emissions through daily lifestyle activities and consumption patterns.

 Carbon Footprint of Businesses